ronniebm/script_configurators/README.md

 ## FILE:  a_config.sh
 This script let you install:
 ---------------------------------
-- betty "C" code style validator.
+- Betty "C" code style validator.